andreasabel/inCode/entry/functor-combinatorpedia.md

 You can mix or match combinators to decide exactly what sort of structures you allow in your DSL.

+Now, instead of writing one "giant"
+`runParser :: MapF String (Ap Arg :*: Lift Option) a -> IO a` function, you can instead just write parsers for your simple primitives `Arg a -> IO a` and `Option a -> IO a`, and then use functor combinator tools to "promote" them to being runnable on a full `MapF String (Ap Arg :*: Lift Option)` without any extra work.

 ### Common Functionality

 Most of these functor combinators allow us to "swap out" the underlying functor,